The things you say . . .

 Nantwich: a stunning place

 THANKS so much for the fabulous web site: A Dabber's Nantwich.
 I haven't been back to Nantwich in some time so the photographs and the local news are very much appreciated.
-I'm not a true Dabber, although Nantwich is the place where I went to school, learned to swim, enjoyed the "pictures" at the Regal, jived at the Civic Hall, and quaffed ale in The Shed beside the old Cosy.
+I'm not a true Dabber, although Nantwich is the place where I went to school, learned to swim, enjoyed the "pictures" at the Regal cinema, jived at the Civic Hall, and quaffed ale in The Shed beside the old Cosy cinema.
 I left Nantwich for Canada in 1963 (a slip of a wench at that time) but I think of the town often and with great fondness.
-It wasn't until I went back to Nantwich after living in Canada that I realized what a stunning place it was.
+It wasn't until I went back to Nantwich after living in Canada that I realised what a stunning place it was.
 That's because I lifted up my eyes (as the Bible says) and saw the buildings for what they really were.
 While I was living there, my gaze stayed at ground level.

 Isobel Mackay (nee Gray), Canada